EmptyCupHQ/emptycuphq.github.io/content/academy/assignment.md

 _If there is a problem attaching the files to your email, you can use Google drive to upload and share the assignment code & demo video.
 The filename guidelines should still be followed._

-_The assignment can be submitted multiple times.
+_~~The assignment can be submitted multiple times.
 Only the final submission will be considered for evaluation.
-So, DO NOT wait till the deadline to submit your assignment.
+So, DO NOT wait till the deadline to submit your assignment.~~ UPDATE: We have updated our guidelines and now require you to submit your work only after you finish._

+_Multiple submissions may be allowed rarely at the discretion of the mentors.
 If you are submitting the assignment for the second time.
 Please reply on your exisiting email thread.
 DO NOT create new email threads for each submission._

 _We request you to please keep your repository private on Github.
 You can grant private access to your mentor, if and when they ask.
 If we detect plagiarism, everyone involved may be disqualified._